anthillape/dotfiles/README.md

 # dotfiles
-My dotfiles

-A work in progress.
-These are / will be geared towards frontend dev, but should not previen effective development in ruby / python / node.
-Focus is on clear documentation and user feedback.
-The install scripts should do everything you need, and will guide you through the process.
-Unfotunately there remain some manual steps, but these should get ironed out as I learn more about shell / vim scripting.
+These are my dotfiles.
+They are heavily geared towards frontend dev on macOS with neovim.
+Use them at your own peril!

 ### Installation

+There are two scripts, one sets a bunch of macOS preferences, the other installs everything else.

-Make install runnable with
+Make the install / setup-macos scripts executable with
 ```
-chmod u+x install
+chmod u+x install setup-macos
 ```
 then run install
 ```
 ./install
 ```
 and follow the on screen instructions.
 The script will usually test to see if something is already installed / configured, and if not will ask you if you want to go ahead with the change it is about to make.
-So far you pretty much need to say yes to everything for it to work, but I intend, longer term for it to be able to prevent features from being installed if their pre-requisites aren't available or are misconfigured.
+So far you pretty much need to say yes to everything for it to work, but longer term I'd like for it to be able to prevent features from being installed if their pre-requisites aren't available or are misconfigured.

+In short the script will: install command line tools, brew, a bunch of brew / cask / mas-cli apps (see the brewfiles directory for specifics), set zsh as default shell, instal the 'pure' theme with async, install tmux plugins, create mongo db, set karabiner up for shortcuts and hotkeys, set up slate for gui window management, set up an ssh config, symlink dotfiles and back up originals, set up nvim with python2, python3, ruby, and node plugin support, plus version and environment management for each.

-## Iterm
+## iTerm2

 To get your iterm config working you need to open preferences > general.
 At the bottom check 'Load preferences from a custom folder or URL'